isawnyu/pleiades.datasets/data/gis/README.md

     <dt>title</dt>
     <dd>
         <ul>
             <li>An alphanumeric string providing a title for a particular connection, location, name, or place.
-For more information about naming conventions in Pleiades, see "[About Titles](https://pleiades.stoa.org/help/editorial-guidelines#section-2)" in the *Pleiades Editorial Guidelines.*</li>
+For more information about naming conventions in Pleiades, see "<a href="https://pleiades.stoa.org/help/editorial-guidelines#section-2">About Titles</a>" in the *Pleiades Editorial Guidelines.*</li>
             <li>Applies to: connections.csv, locations_*.csv, names.csv, and places.csv.</li>
         </ul>
     </dd>